socketstream/socketstream/README.md

 * No-latency bi-directional communication between client and server using websockets (or flash sockets)
 * Write client AND server code in [Coffeescript](http://jashkenas.github.com/coffee-script/) or Javascript - your choice
 * Effortless scalable pub/sub baked right in.
 Not just for chat apps and stock tickers anymore!
 See examples below.
-* In-built User model via @session.user with modular authentication
+* In-built User model with modular authentication
 * Uses [Redis](http://www.redis.io/) for fast session retrieval, pub/sub, list of users online, and any other data your app needs instantly
 * Works on all major browsers thanks to the excellent [Socket.IO](http://socket.io/)
 * Automatically packages and [minifies](https://github.com/mishoo/UglifyJS) your client CSS and JS files in staging/production